Why study Early Childhood Studies at Liverpool John Moores University?

 This module aims to provide you with a knowledge of social work with children and families in the UK.
 You will develop the ability to analyse the context in which social work with children and families takes place in the UK, to critically assess guiding principles relating to social work practice with children and families, and to evaluate key challenges facing contemporary social work in the UK.

-Global Dimensions: Early Childhood Curricula and Sustainable Futures
+Global Dimensions: Sustainable Futures Across Early Years Curricula

 The aim of the module is to bring together two critical areas of research in order to explore and extend research inquiries around relationships and responsibilities that can shape more sustainable futures.
 Research studies into early childhood education have confirmed the importance of these formative years in the formulation of identity, willingness to learn, as well as engagement with the world.
 You will develop your understanding of Education for sustainability considered within this module and you are encouraged to engage in systematic personal inquiry in order to document your understanding of the terminology from an international perspective.